 Balanced Blend.
 This should be equal parts nitrogen, phosphorus, and potassium (with NPK numbers like 10-10-10).

-A strong grow light for your banana tree that can give the equivalent of 5+ hours of direct sun [DLI of 15+ mol/m²/day].
+A strong grow light that can give the equivalent of 5+ hours of direct sun [DLI of 15+ mol/m²/day].

 Jump to: Our product recommendations

-Growing bananas indoors is a bit challenging, but is doable.
-A banana that’s grown to eat is usually started with a live plant or cutting.
-This is because plants grown from seeds will grow as “wild types” – meaning they won’t produce the same fruit they came from (think of crab apples!).
+Growing bananas indoors can be challenging but rewarding.
+A banana plant grown for fruit is usually started with a live plant or cutting.
+Plants grown from seeds will grow as “wild types” and may not produce desirable fruit.

-If you grow a Banana from seed, it won’t grow “true to type” meaning the fruit you will get will be a weird cross between the many different varieties – and chances are it won’t taste very good.
-This is why Coffee seeds arent really available
+If you grow a banana from seed, it won’t grow “true to type,” meaning the fruit you get will be a mix of varieties and likely not taste very good.
+This is similar to why coffee seeds aren't commonly available.

 How to Transplant Banana

-Banana plants need the equivalent of 5+ hours of direct sunlight [DLI of 15+ mol/m²/day] to grow their best.
-In order to provide an equivalent amount with a grow light, it needs to be pretty bright!
-The 24W Sansi bulb should be placed 6 inches away from the top of the plant.
-This will give your PPFD (the standard measure of brightness) of 500 μmol/m²/s.
+Banana plants need the equivalent of 5+ hours of direct sunlight [DLI of 15+ mol/m²/day].
+Place the 24W Sansi bulb 6 inches away from the top of the plant for optimal brightness (PPFD of 500 μmol/m²/s).

-Banana plants are what’s known as “day-neutral” so can grow under a range of daylight lengths.
-In order for them to get enough light, we recommend setting up a timer to leave it on for 10+ hours per day.
+Banana plants are day-neutral and can grow under various daylight lengths.
+Set up a timer for 10+ hours of light per day.

 Banana Plants Grow Faster in Warmer Temps